jadijadi/lpic1book/1047_find_system_files_and_place_files_in_the_correct_location.md

 ## Path
-A gerenal linux install has a lot of files; 741341 files in my case.
+A general linux install has a lot of files; 741341 files in my case.
 So how it find out where to look when you type a command?
 This is done by a variable called PATH:

 ````
 jadi@funlife:~$ echo $PATH